ericahinfong/econ323_project/README.md

 # ECON323_FINAL-PROJECT

-## This is the Final Project of ECON323, course that is associated with the Vancouver School of Economics at the University of British Columbia.
+## Final Project of ECON323, course associated with the Vancouver School of Economics(VSE) at the University of British Columbia.

 ### The project was completed by
 - Eric Fang(BSc.
-Mathematics, Class of 2025)
+Honours Mathematics, Class of 2025)
 - Mingrui Li and Qinhuai Xu(MEng.
 Electronic and Computer Engineering, Class of 2024)